What you should know

 - If the huntsman or the hounds should need to pass you, GET OUT OF THE WAY AND TURN YOUR HORSE’S HEAD TOWARDS THE HOUNDS.

-- Whippers-in have the right of way at all times.
+- Whippers-in (hound caretakers) have the right of way at all times.
+Make way for them and announce "Staff please!" to warn others of their approach.

 - At checks, stay away from the huntsman and the hounds.
 If you would like to approach them, you must get permission from the fieldmaster.

-- At the beginning of the hunt, you must decide which field you wish to ride with and you must STAY WITH THAT FIELD UNTIL THE END OF A LINE.
-If you wish to change fields, inform your fieldmaster at a check and inform the new fieldmaster that you will be riding with him or her for the next line.
+- At the beginning of the hunt, you must decide which field you wish to ride with and you must STAY WITH THAT FIELD UNTIL THE "CHECK" AT THE END OF A LINE.
+If you wish to change fields, inform your fieldmaster at a check and report to the new fieldmaster that you will be joining their field for the next line.

-- STAY UP WITH THE FIELD; do not lag behind unless you have a problem.
+- STAY UP WITH THE FIELD.
+Don't lag behind, unless you have a problem and make it known.

-- If you must leave before the hunt is over, inform your fieldmaster, who will give you directions and appoint someone to accompany you.
-When hacking back to the trailers, use the roads and not hunt territory.
+- If you must leave before the hunt is over, inform your field master that you wish to "retire."
+The field master will give you directions and dispatch someone to accompany you.
+When hacking back to the trailers at the starting site, use the roads wherever possible, not going cross-country.

 - Maintain a safe distance between you and the horse in front.
-Do not crowd at jumps; take your turn.
+Do not crowd at jumps; leave space and take your turn.

-- If your horse kicks, you MUST put a red ribbon in the tail and ride at the rear of the field.
+- If your horse kicks, no matter whose fault it is, you MUST put a red ribbon in their tail and ride at the rear of the field.

 - If a rider falls, generally only two people stay behind to assist the rider and possibly help catch the horse.
-Please inform the fieldmaster if you go home or there is a serious injury.
+Please inform the fieldmaster if you need to return home or if there is a serious injury.

-The hunt staff and field masters work hard to give the riders good sport, your thanks are always appreciated!
+The hunt staff and field masters work hard to give the riders good sport, so your expressed thanks are always appreciated!